jlevy/repren/README.md

     Options:
-      --version             show program's version number and exit -h, --help            show this help message and exit -p PATTERNS, --patterns=PATTERNS
+      --version             show program's version number and exit -h, --help            show this help message and exit --from=FROM_PAT       single replacement: match string
+      --to=TO_PAT           single replacement: replacement string
+      -p PATTERNS, --patterns=PATTERNS
-                            file with replacement patterns (see below)
-      -F, --full            do file renames and search/replace on file contents -f, --renames         do file renames only; do not modify file contents -l, --literal         use exact string matching, rather than regular expresion matching
+                            file with multiple replacement patterns (see below) --full                do file renames and search/replace on file contents --renames             do file renames only; do not modify file contents --literal             use exact string matching, rather than regular expresion matching
       -i, --insensitive     match case-insensitively
-      -c, --preserve-case   do case-preserving magic to transform all case variants (see below)
+      --preserve-case       do case-preserving magic to transform all case variants (see below)
       -b, --word-breaks     require word breaks (regex \b) around all matches --exclude=EXCLUDE_PAT